dudung/pasir/blog/content/posts/24/k/09-reasons-to-write.md

 ---

 RP, our vehicle, is on the way to pick up me and the youngest.
 It is driven by the one.
 It is now 1449 and already the time for $\frac35$ in a day.
 It is still too far from 6 minutes note for now.
 I have found something interesting to write, right.
+Take a break first.
+A small nature call or the big one?
+Just take a seat on the place, :smile:.

 Refs:

 [^boyolali_2024]: -, "Soto Sedaap Boyolali", Jl.
 Trunojoyo No.25, Citarum, Kec.
 Bandung Wetan, Kota Bandung, Jawa Barat 40115, Google Maps, https://maps.app.goo.gl/Toun2uDJauqY6bSF7 [20241116].

-[^itbpress_2024]: -, "Orasi Ilmiah", 2024, url https://www.itbpress.id/orasi-ilmiah/ [20241116].
+[^itbpress_2024]: -, "Orasi Ilmiah", Inovasi Teknologi Bermedia (ITB) Press, 2024, url https://www.itbpress.id/orasi-ilmiah/ [20241116].

 [^maps_2024]: Google Maps, url https://maps.app.goo.gl/RgxKhJkbH518bJPi9 [20241116].